devtox/anti-virus-linux/README.md

 2. **Phishing:** Phishing is a social engineering attack where attackers trick users into divulging sensitive information or installing malware by posing as a trustworthy entity.
 Linux users can fall victim to phishing attacks just like any other users.

 3. **Remote access tools:** Remote access tools like VNC, SSH, or RDP can be used by attackers to gain unauthorized access to a Linux system.
 Attackers can use these tools to execute commands, steal data, or install malware.
-Learn about [RAT](https://www.udemy.com/course/ethical-hacking-network-exploitation-basics/)
+Learn about [Network Hacking](https://www.udemy.com/course/ethical-hacking-network-exploitation-basics/)

 4. **Reverse shells:** A reverse shell is a type of shell that allows attackers to control a compromised system from a remote location.
 Attackers can use reverse shells to execute commands, download files, and exfiltrate data.
 Learn about [Reverse Shells](https://www.udemy.com/course/ethical-hacking-reverse-shells/)